0xProject/0x-docs/docs/developer-resources/faqs-and-troubleshooting.md

 0x supports trades for all ERC20 tokens that are aggregated from our aggregated liquidity sources.
 Note that the Swap API does not support fee-on-transfer tokens.

 To see the tokens that 0x supports for trading, you can refer to the CoinGecko tokenlist.
 This tokenlist provides a list of all available ERC20 tokens that are supported by 0x.
-You can access the CoinGecko tokenlist at [tokenlist.org](http://tokenlist.org/), specifically the [CoinGecko tokenlist ](https://tokenlists.org/token-list?url=https://tokens.coingecko.com/uniswap/all.json)for a list of all available ERC20 tokens.
+You can access the CoinGecko tokenlist at [tokenlists.org](https://tokenlists.org/), specifically the [CoinGecko tokenlist](https://tokenlists.org/token-list?url=https://tokens.coingecko.com/uniswap/all.json)for a list of all available ERC20 tokens.

 </details>